AlaskaAirlines/auro-drawer/demo/api.md

 ### Accessibility

-Within the scope of the auro-drawer there is `aria-labelledby="dialog-header"`.
-To make proper use of this, in an unformatted drawer, the developer is required to add `id="dialog-header"` to the content header within the drawer content.
+Within the scope of the auro-drawer there is `aria-labelledby="drawer-header"`.
+To make proper use of this, in an unformatted drawer, the developer is required to add `id="drawer-header"` to the content header within the drawer content.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/accessibility.html) -->